sabersalehk/MetaOptimize/README.md

 # Citation

-This repository contains an implementation of the MetaOptimize of the following paper:
+This repository contains an implementation of the MetaOptimize in the following paper:

 ```bibtex
 @article{sharifnassab2024metaoptimize,